-- Slip, trip and fall incidents: These may be as a result of wet floors or unsafe play conditions such as playing close to an open window while the rain comes in.
+- Slip, trip, and fall incidents: These may be a result of wet floors or unsafe play conditions such as playing close to an open window while the rain comes in.

 - Toys and equipment: If your child has been allowed to play with toys that have been involved in safety recalls or that have moving or loose parts, the caregiver may be liable.

 - Injuries by other children: Children can cause injury to each other in a lot of inadvertent ways.
 This often occurs when the kids have been playing unsupervised.